Managing physical flows from womb to tomb

 30 Sept 2021

 Advances in RFID technology have led to increasing requirements for its use appearing in RFQs from automotive customers.
 It was therefore time to look at developing further recommendations to achieve successful RFID interoperability between partners.

-New versions of important RFID standards for automotive
+RFID standards for global automotive updated

 01 Mar 2021